CraigJustinBalibalos/GameProgramming2/README.md

 # GameProgramming2
-Labs foe Game Programming 2
+Labs for Game Programming 2